Stranger960/Skillbox_SearchEngine_cpp/README.md

 based on the *data relevance* evaluation.
 It builds *search indexes*, works with configuration files and invokes a set of tests to validate the solution.
 A *relevance formula* for generating search results is used as the project basis.
+Project was developed in the MS Visual Studio environment.